 The PMIA has three primary sources of funds: the State general fund; special funds held by State agencies; and moneys deposited by cities, counties and other entities into the Local Agency Investment Fund (LAIF).
-At the end of March 2014, the PMIA portfolio totaled $58 billion.
-The daily investment activity in March 2014 averaged $953 million.
+At the end of June 2014, the PMIA portfolio totaled $65 billion.
+The daily investment activity in June 2014 averaged $1.418 billion.

 Investment Division staff invest PMIA funds in a wide range of securities, using more than 100 brokers, dealers, banks and direct issuers of commercial paper and corporate debt.
 By law, PMIA moneys can be invested only in the following categories: U.S. government securities, securities of federally-sponsored agencies, domestic corporate bonds, interest-bearing time deposits in California banks, savings and loan associations and credit unions, prime-rated commercial paper, repurchase and reverse repurchase agreements, security loans, banker's acceptances, negotiable certificates of deposit and loans to various bond funds.

 Through the PMIA, the Investment Division manages two programs of particular note: the LAIF and time deposits.

 The LAIF allows cities, counties and special districts to place money in a major portfolio and, at no additional costs to taxpayers, use the expertise of Investment Division staff.
 Participating agencies can withdraw their funds from the LAIF at any time.
 At the end of June 2014, the LAIF had 2,539 participating agencies and a balance of $21.1 billion.